goatgirl86/19_Neural_Network/README.md

 ## Summary Conclusions on Neural Networking
-Deep Neural Networking is a very detailed and in-depth analysis process that can potentially tease out even the finest and most minute variability in data.
-However, due to its complexity, it takes a long time to complete and can be difficult to understand for people just beginning their analysis journey.
+Deep Neural Networking is a very detailed and in-depth algorithmic / analytic process that can potentially tease out even the finest and most minute variability in data.
+However, due to its complexity, it takes a long time to complete and can be difficult for people just beginning their analysis journey  to understand.

-Other supervised machine learning models, like Random Forest Classifier, perform like processes that often return similar performance and accuracy results.
-These simpler models also run more quickly and may be easier to understand.
+Other supervised machine learning models, like Random Forest Classifier that combines multiple smaller models into a more robust and accurate model, are similar and  often return comparable performance and accuracy results.
+These simpler models also run more quickly that neural network models and may be easier to understand.

+No model is perfect, but having the ability and knowledge to use different models is nice.